Point72/csp/docs/wiki/api-references/Base-Adapters-API.md

 )
 ```

-This allows you to convert a list of non-csp data into a ticking edge in csp
+This allows you to convert a list of non-CSP data into a ticking edge in CSP

 Args: